- Product: Voyager

 - To get fixed field data from bibliographic records, consider using the MARC*_VW tables.
 There's a different table for each of the MARC bib formats (for example: use MARCBOOK_VW for monographs with types a, h, and t).

-- To get URLs for MFHDs, bibliographic records, and electronic reserve items use the ELINK_INDEX table.
+- To get URLs in 856, 505, etc. MARC fields for MFHDs, bibliographic records, and electronic reserve items use the ELINK_INDEX table.

 - If you are trying to find records with a specific MARC field use Global Data Change and Scan Rules to scan the database for a specific field.